kimhagg/cloud-tutorials/Google Cloud/How to create a virtual machine instance and install nginx through google cloud.md

 - Web browser

 ## Creating a project
-1. Go to [console.cloud.google.com](https://console.cloud.google.com/) and click the button in the top-left on the right of the Google cloud logo .
+1. Go to [console.cloud.google.com](https://console.cloud.google.com/) and click the button in the top-left on the right of the Google cloud logo.
 2. In the smaller window that pops up click the "NEW PROJECT" text that appears in the top-right.
 3. Give your project a name and select the organization (if applicable) that should handle the project.
 Then click "CREATE"